 Texas Car Insurance Laws for Drivers

-If you’ve been in an accident and have insurance questions or problems, let attorneys Neal Davis and Jed Silverman help you through your case.
+If you’ve been in an accident and have insurance questions or problems, let attorney Neal Davis help you through your case.

 In order to legally operate a motor vehicle in the state of Texas, drivers are required to carry proper insurance and take responsibility for any accident they may cause.

 Holding insurance is not only the law, but it’s also a basic responsibility for drivers.
 Being involved in an accident with a driver who doesn’t hold insurance, even if you do, can have its own set of headaches.

 Learn more about Texas’ car insurance laws and how they affect the state’s motorists.